AlgoMaster Logo

 Understanding the Problem

 We have a sorted array of lowercase letters and a target character.
-Our job is to find the next letter in the array that comes strictly after the target alphabetically.
-Not equal to, strictly greater than.
-If the target is greater than or equal to every letter in the array, we wrap around and return the very first letter.
+The task is to find the smallest letter in the array that comes strictly after the target alphabetically.
+Equal does not count, the letter must be strictly greater.
+If the target is greater than or equal to every letter in the array, we wrap around and return the first letter.

 Key Constraints:

-• letters is sorted in non-decreasing order → This is the critical constraint.
-Sorted input is an open invitation for binary search.
+• letters is sorted in non-decreasing order → This is the constraint that drives the approach.
+A sorted array supports binary search.

-• letters[i] is a lowercase English letter → Only 26 possible characters.
-The range is tiny, but that doesn't change the algorithmic approach.
+• letters[i] is a lowercase English letter → Only 26 distinct values are possible, but the algorithm does not depend on that small alphabet.

-• target is a lowercase English letter → Always valid input, no special validation needed.
+• target is a lowercase English letter → Input is always valid, so no validation is needed.

 Approach 1: Linear Scan